Association for Recorded Sound Collections Research Grants Program

 Applications for an ARSC grant should include:

 Applications may be sent as an email attachment to Grants Committee Chair, Suzanne Flandreau, at email@example.com.
-Or, send in the form of four paper copies and one electronic copy in Microsoft Word to:

 The deadline for receipt of applications is the last day of February of each year.